rpgaggioli/git_basics/README.md

 # README #

-Ex with diff
+Ex
 new branch

-Now I"m going to push to GitHub
+Now I'm going to push to GitHub

+More edits before I fetch